 The softest of the sky.

 The first verse reads as a eulogy does, introducing a grieving narrator who appears to be mourning someone who had been very close to them.
-This verse relies strongly on alliteration of the letter “s” (“sweetest,” “softest of the sky,” as well as the words “yes,” “resting,” and “may’st”) to sound gentle and soft.
+This verse relies strongly on the alliteration of the letter “s” (“sweetest,” “softest of the sky,” as well as the words “yes,” “resting,” and “may’st”) to sound gentle and soft.
 Words like “thy” and “may’st” also give the verse a somewhat romantic quality to it, and makes each word sound as though it has been specifically chosen by a tender heart.
 Imageries such as the soft sky are efficient at creating a natural calm, as though the speaker is using their words as a reminder that death is a natural event.
 That they consider the grave of the deceased to be holy suggests that the person was very important to them, or else lived a very good life that will make them worth visiting after they have been buried — though the second line implies that there may be some distance between the speaker and the deceased that prevents them from doing this.

 And will not guardian Angels send